 4. Vary the height or depth of your upper cabinets.

-Again, the goal is to break up the long, monotonous row of solid upper cabinetry.
+Again, the goal is to break up the long, monotonous row of solid cabinetry, especially for the eye-level uppers.
 You can bump one section up, or have a carpenter make you a deeper section.
 Do some mock-ups, even if it’s just with old-school pencil and paper, to get a sense of how updating your kitchen cabinets this way would look.

-Below, it’s the lower cabinets that vary in depth, around the cooktop.
-This is a bit more of an investment and would usually be part of updating the appliances, but it’s nice to consider!
+Below, both the upper and lower cabinets vary in depth, even around the cooktop.
+This is a bit more of an investment and would usually be part of updating the appliances, but it goes a long way toward customizing this kitchen.
+A few glass-fronted doors flanking the range hood would have been nice as well!

 5. Use color creatively.